Meltiss/MISTer-All-in-one-board/README.md

 - Secondary Micro-SD
 - CAUTION : no VGA and Serial Port

+# Case
+I also plan to share the case even if it will be more complicated to reproduce it, because it is made with a laser engraver.

 You can find the original project here : https://github.com/MiSTer-devel
 ________________________________________________________________________________________________________________________________